 The Barcelona Open is an annual tennis tournament that takes features both singles and doubles.
 This is a claycourt event which is part of the ATP 500 series, and is also known as the Torneo Godó, Trofeo Conde de Godó and Open Banc Sabadell.

-The first edition of this tournament took place in 1953 at the Real Club de Tenis Barcelona in Catalonia, Spain and since then, it has been taking place at the same venue ever since.
+The first edition of this tournament took place in 1953 at the Real Club de Tenis Barcelona in Catalonia, Spain.
+It has been taking place at the same venue ever since.

-A prize money of €1,995,000 has been announced that will be distributed to the players belonging to different categories accordingly their place at the end of the tournament.
+A prize money of €1,565,480 has been announced that will be distributed to the players belonging to different categories accordingly their place at the end of the tournament.

 In 2019, Dominic Thiem beat Daniil Medvedev 6-4, 6-0 to lift the trophy.
 In the doubles category, Juan Sebastian Cabal and Robert Farah beat the pair of Jamie Murray and Bruno Soares 6-4, 7-6 to emerge victorious.